owaissyed65/final-paper-readme/nlp.md

 ## ⚙️ Techniques Used in NLP

 ### 1. 🧾 Rule-Based Methods
 - Use hand-written rules (e.g., “If word = ‘cat’, then it's a noun”).
+These involve manually created rules and heuristics to process language data.
+For example, defining patterns in language to extract meaning.

 ### 2. 🤖 Machine Learning & Deep Learning
 - Learn patterns from lots of text.